ashirt-ops/ashirt-server/backend/Readme.md

   * `EMAIL_SMTP_AUTH_TYPE`
     * Indicates which kind of authentication scheme to use when connecting to an SMTP server
     * Valid values: `login`, `plain`, `crammd5` (for LOGIN, PLAIN, and CRAM-MD5 respectively)
-  * `ENABLE_EVIDENCE_EXPORT`
-    * When set to `'true'`, used to allow global admins, operation admins, or member of a group with admin permissions to export zipped evidence from an operation

 #### Flags